 Your customers are too lazy to return to your store or send back the item they purchased.
 The same goes for services.
 Most let the specified time period go by, and simply forget about your promise.
 You may have even done this yourself.

-Also, the level of confrontation involved in returns and service claims is usually more hassle than the customer is willing to deal with.
-Telling someone that you don't like their product or service can be challenging, and many don't have the confidence to do this.
+Also, the level of confrontation involved in returns and service claims is usually more hassle than the customer is willing to handle.
+Telling someone that you don't like their product or service can be challenging and many don't have the confidence to do it.

 So, once you're ready to stand behind what you offer, work through my easy, step-by-step process for creating your guarantee.

 1. Decide what you are going to guarantee, and what you will offer customers if the product or service doesn't deliver.

 Based on your knowledge of your target market, brainstorm a list of things that they look for or value in your products and services.
 Then, brainstorm a list of things that may frustrate them about the purchase experience in general.
 Perhaps they hate it when contractors show up late or when take-out takes forever to arrive.
 Or, maybe it irritates them when they open a product package and items are missing or broken.